 Are you enrolled to vote?

-Eligibility enrolment claim forms for non-resident owners and occupiers of property in the Shire are available here.
-These must be lodged with the Chief Executive Officer at least 50 days before the relevant election date.
+Any claims must be lodged with the Chief Executive Officer at least 77 days before the relevant election date.

 Are you considering nominating for Council?